Rome Tourist Attractions & Sights Around Piazza Navona

 6. St Peter’s Basilica

 The popular and scenic Piazza Navona is a must-see during your Rome stay.
-You can in fact easily spend a full day sightseeing in Rome around the famous square, including the iconic tourist attractions and sights located just ’round the corner’ of the piazza.
-These sights include the Pantheon, the Vatican Museums and the St Peter’s Basilica – which for some visitors is even the most important landmark in Rome!
+You can easily spend a whole day sightseeing in Rome around the famous square, including the iconic tourist attractions and sights located just around the corner’ of the piazza.
+These sights include the Pantheon, the Vatican Museums and the St Peter’s Basilica – which is even the most significant landmark in Rome for some visitors!

-Today, you will start the day meandering around the Campo de’ Fiori, where a lively daily market with traditional products and gifts is held most mornings (except on Sundays).
-The name ‘flower field’ refers to the Middle Ages, when this part of the city used to be a meadow.
+Today, you will start the day meandering around the Campo de’ Fiori, where a lively daily market with traditional products and gifts is held most mornings (except Sundays).
+The name ‘flower field’ refers to the Middle Ages, when this part of the city was a meadow.

-In ancient times this area was an empty space between Pompey’s Theatre and the Tiber.
-Little by little beautiful Renaissance palaces were erected in the neighbourhood – such as the Orsini family palace and the Palazzo della Cancelleria which still flank the square.
-At that time the surrounding streets were market streets and the square became a cherished part of the Via Papale, the Pope’s road.
+In ancient times, this area was an empty space between Pompey’s Theatre and the Tiber.
+Little by little, beautiful Renaissance palaces were erected, such as the Orsini family palace and the Palazzo della Cancelleria, which still flank the square.
+At that time, the surrounding streets were market streets, and the square became a cherished part of the Via Papale, the Pope’s road.

-With time Campo de ‘Fiori became a daily vegetable and fish market – and today it is still one of the interesting sights in Rome – a vibrant and popular market both with local residents and visitors!
-Take a look at it – and maybe buy a few interesting spices, fruit, vinegar, wine, limoncello, panini – and other souvenirs here!
+Over time, Campo de ‘Fiori became a daily vegetable and fish market – and is today still one of the fascinating sights in Rome – a vibrant and popular market frequented by both local residents and visitors!
+Stroll around and perhaps buy some enticing spices, fruit, vinegar, wine, limoncello, panini – and other souvenirs!

 Next thing on your agenda will be the Pantheon, the largest unsupported dome in the world!
 Its diameter is 43.30 m (142 ft).
 It is very well proportioned since the diameter is precisely the distance from the floor to the top of the dome!

-The structure is an ancient Roman temple, which was supposedly initiated under the reign of Trajan (98-117 CE) and completed by Emperor Hadrian in year 125 AD.
-Anyway, according to the legend the original Pantheon was dedicated to Rome’s founder, Romulus!
+The structure is an ancient Roman temple, supposedly initiated under the reign of Trajan (98-117 CE) and completed by Emperor Hadrian in 125 AD.
+However, according to the legend, the Pantheon was dedicated to Rome’s founder, Romulus!

-As the best preserved building in Rome, it provides you with a unique opportunity to step back in time and experience ancient Rome inside the rotunda.
+As the best-preserved building in Rome, it provides a unique opportunity to step back in time and experience ancient Rome inside the rotunda.

-The dome, which is rather Roman in style, has a circular 8.8-metre opening to the sky, a so-called oculus.
-Notice the massive wall of the rotunda which is unbelievably thick – all 6 metres!
+The dome, predominantly Roman in style, has a circular 8.8-metre opening to the sky, a so-called oculus.
+Notice the massive rotunda wall, which is unbelievably thick: 6 metres!

-In the past there were statues of both Venus, Mars, and Julius Caesar inside the building.
+In the past, there were statues of Venus, Mars, and Julius Caesar inside the building.
 Many years later, the Pantheon was converted into a Catholic church.

 When studying the porch, you will notice that it is very classical Greek in style – as opposed to the dome.

-Now it is time for one of the truly breathtaking sights to behold in Rome, the Piazza Navona.
+Now, it is time for one of the most breathtaking sights to behold in Rome, the Piazza Navona.
 It features all three impressive fountains, the Fontana dei Quattro Fiumi, the Fontana del Moro and the Fontana del Nettuno.

 La Fontana dei Quattro Fiumi means the ‘Fountain of Four Rivers’.
 It was designed by Bernini in 1651 for Pope Innocent X. Around an Egyptian obelisk centrally located in the Piazza Navona, the four rivers, the Nile (representing Africa), the Danube (representing Europe), the Ganges (representing Asia), and the Río de la Plata (representing the Americas), symbolise the extension of the papal power.